 A $45 nonrefundable application fee is required and must accompany the application.
 The check or money order should be made payable to Azusa Pacific University.
 Online applicants may choose to pay by credit card when submitting their application.

 All freshman applicants are required to submit scores from the American College Testing (ACT) Program or the Scholastic Aptitude Test (SAT I).
 It is recommended that all high school applicants take the ACT or SAT I by October of their senior year.
 Applicants may secure detailed information on testing schedules from their high school.
 The minimum SAT I score is 990, specifically with a 470 math section score.
 SAT I exams administered before March 2016 will be reviewed using College Board concordance tables to determine equivalent scores.
 The ACT minimum score is 19, specifically with 19 in Reading, English, and Math.
 Meeting minimum test score requirements does not guarantee admission to Azusa Pacific University.
 Should applicants feel that the SAT I or the ACT are not representative of their academic potential, see the Test Optional Admission Process section below.

-Applicants are required to supply contact information for a character recommendation.
+Applicants are encouraged to supply contact information for a character recommendation.
 The recommender must be a person who has observed the applicant’s character and/or spiritual development over a reasonable period of time.
 When possible, APU prefers pastors or youth pastors/leaders.
 Alternatively, a coach, employer, or adult family friend is also acceptable.
 Contact information for a recommender who is a relative, friend, peer, or someone who knows the applicant from a purely academic setting will not be accepted.

 Test Optional Admission Process

 Freshman applicants for whom a standardized test score is not the best reflection of their academic ability may choose to participate in the Test Optional Admission Process if they meet the following criteria:

 - Attending a public or private high school